vsoltan/WordFreak/README.txt

     to process the file until the end is reached.

 After a word is parsed, it is put into a hashmap struct that we implemented.
-    (excluding the hashing algorithm).
-The hashing algorithm we implemented is djb2 by Dan Bernstein.
+    (excluding the hashing algorithm: djb2 by Dan Bernstein).
 A hash value is generated for every word that is encountered in the text files.
 The entry containing each word, along with its occurrences, can be retrieved by passing the word to the hashmap through our method get_entry(), which searches the hashed index as well as its connections to find the specified word.
 Because the size of the hashmap is predefined and finite, there are going to be certain words that hash to the same value, resulting in collisions.
 This is handled by making each entry a node in a linked list of entries; therefore, when a collision inevitably occurs, the word is just added to the corresponding linked list using front insertion.

 Once all the files are processed (the words and their occurrences occupying the hashmap),
     the method print_frequency() iterates through the hashmap and its buckets, formatting